Students must complete at least one course in each of these areas of study:

 Rationale: The fundamental philosophical insights to the mind-body problem, a key issue in the field of cognitive neuroscience.

 Rationale: The basics in brain anatomy and function.

 VI.
 Advanced Topics

 Rationale: A more in-depth coverage of empirical and theoretical issues central to cognitive processes.

 VII.
 Independent research

-The student must also complete at least one semester of independent research through a thesis, course project, or special study.
+The student must also complete at least one semester of independent research through a thesis, course project or special study.
 The course project may be completed in conjunction with one of the classes listed under the Research Methods areas.
 An adviser approved summer research project would also meet the research requirement.

-Museum of Scientifically Accurate Fabric Brain Art.
+Image: Detail of fabric art by Marjorie Taylor via the Museum of Scientifically Accurate Fabric Brain Art.